Shell-Sh0ck/Samsung.BootAnimTweaker/README.md

-This is a magisk module that replaces the bootanimation binary file in /system/bin and it also mounts lib boot. animation.so in /system/lib64. bin, bootanimation depends on it.
+This is a magisk module that replaces the bootanimation binary file in /system/bin and it also mounts lib boot. libbootanimation.so in /system/lib64. bin, bootanimation depends on it.
 All binaries and libraries were taken and compiled from the official AOSP android 14-release.

 ### Bootanmination format
 https://android.googlesource.com/platform/frameworks/base/+/refs/heads/android14-release/cmds/bootanimation/FORMAT.md